Migraine Doctors and Headache Specialists

 Types of specialists that might help with a migraine diagnosis

-- Headache or Migraine specialist – are doctors who focus on treating people with migraines.
+- Headache or Migraine specialist – are doctors who focus on treating people with migraine.
 These doctors can be internal medicine doctors, family practice doctors, neurologists, or other specialists who see many patients with headache disorders.
 Most migraine & headache specialists have completed additional training and have additional certification in treating headaches.
 They may also work in a clinic dedicated to treating headaches.

 - Neurologist – a doctor trained in diagnosing and treating disorders and diseases of the brain, spinal cord, nerves and muscles.
 Neurologists examine and treat the nerves in the head and neck as well as diagnose problems with memory, balance, speech, thinking and language.

 - Ophthalmologist – a specialist who focuses on medical and surgical treatment of the eyes.
 Many migraine sufferers have symptoms that impact eyesight, such as vision changes, loss of vision and sensitivity to light.
-Ophthalmologists can help determine if the symptoms are caused by an eye disorder or by migraines.
+Ophthalmologists can help determine if the symptoms are caused by an eye disorder or by migraine.

 - Otolaryngologist – ENT or ear, nose and throat specialist.
 Often sufferers have symptoms that cause sinus complaints.

 - Allergist, a doctor who focuses on diseases and conditions that cause allergic reactions, involve the immune system or asthma.
 Several migraine symptoms are similar to those experienced by people with allergies, such as head pain, puffy eyelid and hives.

 - Obstetrician/gynecologist – OB/GYN, focus on disorders and diseases in women and particularly focus on women’s reproductive systems, pregnancy and childbirth.
-Women have migraines far more often than men.
-Many times, these migraine attacks are tied to a woman’s menstrual cycle or hormones resulting in menstrual migraines.
+Women have migraine far more often than men.
+Many times, these migraine attacks are tied to a woman’s menstrual cycle or hormones resulting in menstrual migraine.

 - Pain management specialist—different types of doctors can be considered pain specialists, including anesthesiologists, neurologists and orthopedic surgeons.
-Head pain is the hallmark of migraines.
+Head pain is the hallmark of migraine.
 A doctor who specializes in managing pain can help patients find a way to reduce the pain.